 University affiliates may not pay for guest reimbursements on their personal credit card and then request reimbursement for that person.
 All speaker/guest travel expenses must be vetted through the University.

 The University has a Marketplace and it encourages all faculty, staff and visitors to go to it first to purchase items before looking at outside vendors.
-You must login to access the Marketplace.
+You must login to Prime to access the Marketplace.

 The University requires receipts for expenses of $50 or more.
 Photograph or scan these receipts and attach them to your expense report in Concur.
 CITP may require receipts for expenses less than $50, please see see below.